xpsi-group/xpsi/docs/source/install.rst

 Conda environment duplication
 -----------------------------

-In the source repository we provide dependency files that can facilitate the duplication of the environment from which X-PSI ``v0.1`` was released.
+In the source repository we provide a dependency file that can facilitate the duplication of the environment from which X-PSI ``v0.1`` was released.
 This information may be useful if trying to diagnose installation problems.